concentrator/frontend-project-lvl2/README.md

 ## Project description

 Second training project on the Hexlet Frontend Developer program.
-Difference Generator - command line tool that compares two configuration files and shows a difference in a human readable view.
+Difference Generator - command line tool that compares two configuration files and shows a difference in a human readable format.

 ## Requirements